ropensci/spelling/README.md

 > Tools for Spell Checking in R

 Spell checking common document formats including latex, markdown, manual pages, and description files.
-Includes utilities to spell automate spell checking R package documentation and vignettes as a unit test during CMD check.
+Includes utilities to automate the spell checking of R package documentation and vignettes as a unit test during CMD check.

 ## Installation